ldci/OpenCV3-red/README.md

 ## see http://www.red-lang.org and http://opencv.org

-### This binding has been tested with Mac OSX 10.12.1 and Windows 10.
+### This binding has been tested with Mac OSX 10.12.3 and Windows 10.

 ### This binding allows access about 600 basic OpenCV functions.
 ### This binding can be used with OpenCV 1.0 and higher version of opencv library.
 ### This binding is adapted for OpenCV 3.0.

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).

+### NEW MARCH 19 2017
+Updated version with some slight modifications in libs Samples_ are running under OSX and Windows 10

 ### NEW JANUARY 12 2017
 Documentation updated